jmregan0/react-boilerplate/README.md

 Boilerplate for your project!
 You are ready to start working.

 1) NPM install your dependencies.
+2) add your .gitignore and ignore these: node_modules bundle.js
+  secrets.js
-2) Name your app in package.json
+3) Name your app in package.json
-3) Create your database and then hook it up in db/index.js
+4) Create your database and then hook it up in db/index.js
-4) Start linking up visual components in app/main.jsx
+5) Start linking up visual components in app/main.jsx

 Tech stack used:
 -Node